 Weight & Noise rating

-• The Stihl BR 200, weighing 12.6 lbs, greatly outweighs the 9.7 lbs of the Stihl BG 86, and therefore could be significantly more demanding for you to operate.
+• The Stihl BR 200, weighing 12.6 lbs, markedly exceeds the 9.7 lbs of the Stihl BG 86, which could result in greater user exertion and the need for additional strength during operation.
 This significant difference in weight is by design, and due to the fact that the Stihl BR 200 is a backpack blower, whereas the Stihl BG 86 is handheld.

 Engine specs comparison